ringlingmakerspace/signInKiosk/documentation.md

 The following improvements are planned but not yet implemented:

-- **Clear / Reset button** — A visible button that lets a visitor start over if they made a mistake, without having to wait for the form to time out.
-- **Clearer Feedback** Have a more recognizable confirmation screen so people know when they are signed in.
+- **Clearer Feedback.** Have a more recognizable confirmation action so people know when they are signed in.

 ---

-*Last updated: July 24 2026*
+*Last updated: August 5, 2026*